UPDATE: This small business post was originally published on 9 July 2019 and updated on 14 January 2021.

 The goal of creating a budget is to give you control and insight so you can make decisions that give you enough money to run your business and pay your staff.

-For example, if you know you have a predictable slow season, you’ll be able to adjust your spending months ahead of time to ensure you have funds to pay for fixed expenses.
+For example, if you know you have a predictable slow season, you’ll be able to adjust your spending months ahead of time to ensure you have funds to pay for fixed expenses throughout the year.

 Step 1: Determine a time frame for your budget